 Anna Payne (12'), who participated in an undergraduate research program, acknowledged that her membership in Ashland University’s Problem Solving Group (PSG) had also helped her in the program.
 Anna said, “PSG teaches us to think differently about problems and use a variety of methods to handle seemingly difficult problems.
 For me, that was very useful because a lot of times the method of solving a problem is not immediately obvious,"

 Published and Recognized Solutions by the Problem Solving Group (PSG)

 Congratulations to the Ashland University Problem Solving Group (PSG).
 Their solution to Problem 5362 from School of Science and Mathematics website (January, 2016) was selected to be published.
 Grace McCourt was the primary author of the solution.
 Way to go Grace and the other members of PSG.
-Click here to see the solution to problem 5362.
+Solution to problem 5362.

 The Problem Solving Group (PSG) at Ashland Universiy, submitted four problems last year.
 They received acknoledgement for three correct solutions and their solution to Problem 5332 from School Science and Mathematics website (April, 2015) was selected to be published.
-Click here to see the solution to problem 5332.
+Solution to problem 5332.

 The Ashland Universtiy Problem Solving Group (PSG) solution to Problem 1279 was published in the Fall 2013 edition of The Pi Mu Epsilon Journal.

 The AU Problem Solving Group (PSG) submitted various solutions to Math Horizons, PME Journal and The Pentagon.
 One of their solutions was highlighted in The Pentagon, Fall 2013 issue.